sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 - `REACT_APP_AVAILABILITY_ENABLED`

-  Possible values: true/false
+  Possible values: true/false<br/> Use value: true

 - `REACT_APP_DEFAULT_SEARCHES_ENABLED`

-  Possible values: true/false
+  Possible values: true/false<br/> Use value: true

+If you change these values later on, _you need to deploy the app again_.
+Environment variables are baked into the static build files of the webapp - so, a new build is needed.

 **Step 4: Add Node.js buildpack**